NSuer/User_Interface_Project_2/README.md

 ## Description the project

-The Home Lighting Simulator 2024 is a control interface for a multiple wifi lightbulbs used in parallel.
-It displays to the user individual lightbulbs and their sphere of influence in a home.
-It allows the users to remotely control lights, either as a group or individually.
+The Home Lighting Simulator 2024 is a control interface for multiple wifi lightbulbs used in parallel.
+It displays to the user individual lightbulbs and their spheres of influence in a home.
+It allows its users to remotely control lights, either within groups or individually.

 ## Design Work